GuruCharan94/aliquam/_posts/2016-06-08-aliquam-post-example.md

 layout: post
 title: A quick view of aliquam post
 comments: true
-description: This page is only for demonstration purposes.
-It shows the styling of all the components found in Aliquam theme.
+description: This article is only for demonstration purposes.
+It shows the styling of all the components of the current theme.
 tags:
     - lorem
     - ipsum